hotosm/raw-data-api/docs/src/installation/configurations.md

 # Configuring the API service

 Raw Data API can be setup using two configuration options.
-You can choose based on your convienience
+You can choose based on your convenience
 - *config.txt* : You can follow  `config.txt.sample` in dir and documentation below to set your configurations
-- *.env* : Another option is from OS Environment variable , You can export all your env variables ( They are same as you put in config without blocks ) and pass it to API , API will pick it up automatically.
+- *.env* : Another option is from OS Environment variable, You can export all your env variables (They are same as you put in config without blocks) and pass it to API, API will pick it up automatically.

 ## What you need to start?